kganeshnayak/SocialLogin/README.md

 # SocialLogin
 This project will serve as a login to iOS apps.
-At present you can login with Facebook, Twitter, LinkedIn and GooglePlus.
+At present you can login with Facebook, Twitter, LinkedIn and Google.

 1. Drag drop the lib file to your project.